Substance abuse affects about 15% of American employees, Path wants to ensure they get help – TechCrunch

 America has an addiction problem.

 It’s a problem that serial entrepreneur Josh Bruno has seen first hand.
-And it’s why he’s launched a new company called Path, which pitches access to specialized substance addiction treatment professionals as an employee health benefit, to do something about it.
+And it’s why he has launched a new company called Path, which pitches access to specialized substance addiction treatment professionals as an employee health benefit, to do something about it.

 “I have unfortunately lost five friends now to alcohol and opioid overdoses.
-I want to five funerals in three years,” says Bruno.
-“Every time I would end up talking to friends and family afterwards… and everyone would ask, ‘What could we have done?'”
+I went to five funerals in three years,” says Bruno.
+“Every time I would end up talking to friends and family afterwards… and everyone would ask, ‘What could we have done?’ “

 Now Bruno is doing something.